raztvi/VismaACLabs/README.md

-# VismaACLabs - Cloud Storage
+# Visma AC Labs - Cloud Storage
 Hands on lab application for a course for students